Good negotiators recognize the negotiating tactics and style of the other party.

 "Your price is too high…"

 How to respond: "Why?" is a great question to ask here.
 Often, the buyer's response is faulty logic.
-Focus on the objectives and possibilities at hand, and make sure to follow the RAIN process for responding to objections.
+Focus on the objectives and possibilities at hand, and make sure to follow RAIN Group's process for responding to objections.

 15. Theater of the Absurd